 Maths Craft Resources

 Modular origami is made from simple units which are connected together to form a more complicated structure.
 Each unit is folded from a single piece of paper.
 A nice unit to start with is the Sonobe unit.
-These Sonobe units can then be assembled into a cube.
+These Sonobe units can then be assembled into a cube or a small triakis octahedron.
 Instructions and videos for assembling Sonobe units into other polyhedra can easily be found online.

 A flexagon is a folded paper polygon with hidden sides that are revealed when the paper is flexed.
 Start with the tetratetraflexagon template and instructions.
 Or try our trihexaflexagon template and instructions, then learn how to flex your trihexaflexagon to reveal the hidden faces.
 Once you've mastered both of those flexagons, try our hexahexaflexagon template and instructions.

 We have four mathematical colouring sheets.
 The Four Colour Theorem is a famous and once controversial result in mathematics.
 You can also try your hand at colouring our curves of pursuit or Latin Square.
 Or you can colour and create your own mathematical colour cube.
 For more mathematical colouring, try this book.

 Make curves from straight lines to form intricate designs.
 Wrap string around card circles to make intricate circular designs.
 Or make these designs by drawing lines on paper.
 We have instructions for drawing string art (along with a template).
 You can also draw circular string art and we have a template to help.

 Fractals are mathematical objects built from repeated copies of themselves.
 Create a fractal sculpture from business cards.
 Start by making single cubes, and then assemble them into a sculpture representing a Menger Sponge.
 Here's more information on fractals from Think Maths, the people behind the MegaMenger project.